 E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 the end of The Hole in the Wall Gang (E68) dissolved The Hole in the Wall Gang (E74)
+P93 took out of existence (was taken out of existence by): E77

 Quantification: one to many, necessary (1,n:0,n)

 Scope note: This property links the disbanding or E68 Dissolution of an E74 Group to the Group itself.